keeprich/study-devops-notes/AWS_cert-Summary.md

 Step – configure multiple scaling steps in response to multiple alarms.

-CORRECT: "Use a Scheduled scaling policy" is the correct answer.
+## CORRECT: "Use a Scheduled scaling policy" is the correct answer.

 # A web application receives order processing information from customers and places the messages on an Amazon SQS queue.
 A fleet of Amazon EC2 instances are configured to pick up the messages, process them, and store the results in a DynamoDB table.
 The current configuration has been resulting in a large number of empty responses to ReceiveMessage API requests.
 A Solutions Architect needs to eliminate empty responses to reduce operational overhead.
 How can this be done?

-Explanation
+Explanation:
 The correct answer is to use Long Polling which will eliminate empty responses by allowing Amazon SQS to wait until a message is available in a queue before sending a response.

 The problem does not relate to the order in which the messages are processed in and there are no concerns over messages being delivered more than once so it doesn’t matter whether you use a FIFO or standard queue.